CowTipper989/Era-Forgone/README.md

 Might want to look through some more Epic Siege Mod configs

 Disable crafting of beds, add inns that you must pay to use.

+Remove mobs from agro mode
+    - Deer from Roots